theory/justatheory/content/posts/past/apps/medium-in-the-large.md

 <p>The point is, just as App Store developers can choose to sell their apps, release them with ads or in-app purchase options, or make them free, perhaps Medium editors could choose whether their collections include ads, require subscription payments, or are free.
 It’s the App Store Publishing model.</p>

-<p>Again, this is purely speculation, but I'd love it if something like this was in the works, because I can imagine no other viable model that doesn’t sell users to advertisers and turn editors into digital sharecroppers<a href="#fn:1" id="fnref:1" class="footnote">1</a>.
+<p>Again, this is purely speculation, but I'd love it if something like this was in the works, because I can imagine no other viable model that doesn’t sell users to advertisers and turn editors into digital sharecroppers<sup class="footnote-ref" id="mediumref:duncan"><a href="#medium:duncan">1</a>.
 And god knows the traditional topical publishers are in deep trouble.
 If Medium empowers the people who edit great collections to get revenue the way they want, then everyone wins.</p>

 <p>And if Medium does not plan to do this, well then <em>someone</em> should.</p>